 The Florida legislature has enacted serious criminal penalties for a variety of crimes involving fraud.
 Fraud is a form of theft through deception and involves misrepresenting certain facts in order to deceive a person out of goods or money.
-Because fraud does not involve any act of violence and sometime occurs through a person's employment, certain types of fraud offenses are classified as white collar crimes.
+Because fraud does not involve any act of violence and sometimes occurs through a person’s employment, certain types of fraud offenses are classified as white collar crimes.

 Tallahassee Fraud Defense Lawyer

 A fraud conviction could carry serious consequences.
 Your character could be questioned, and you could be labeled an untrustworthy person.
 You could have trouble applying for jobs, finding a home to rent, and even with personal relationships.

 If you have been charged with fraud in Leon County or the surrounding areas, contact an experienced Tallahassee fraud defense attorney at Pumphrey Law.
 The attorneys at Pumphrey Law will counsel you throughout the legal process and ensure you have the best defense to combat your charges.

 Call Pumphrey Law at (850) 681-7777 to schedule a free consultation.
 Pumphrey Law represents clients throughout Florida’s Second Judicial Circuit, including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.

 Florida law provides for different types of fraud including:

 Organized Fraud (Florida Statute § 817.034(4)(a)) is a systematic, ongoing course of conduct with intent to defraud one or more persons committed by false or fraudulent pretenses, representations or promises or willful misrepresentations of a future act and obtains property thereby.